AnyLog-co/documentation/training/Streaming Data into AnyLog.md

 * [Using Edgex](../using%20edgex.md)

 ## Third-Party MQTT Client
-AnyLog can accept data from third-party message brokers - such as CloudMQTT, Eclipse Mosquitto and Kafka.
+AnyLog can accept data from third-party message brokers such as CloudMQTT, Eclipse Mosquitto and Kafka.

-In order to process data from message broker, users specify the mapping between the source data and the table's schema.
+In order to process data from a message broker, users specify the mapping between the source data and the table's schema.
 The following example demonstrates subscription to a third-party broker (_CloudMQTT_).

-The data coming in will generate 4 tables (lightout1, lightout2, lightout3, lightout4) and will be stored in "test".

-* MQTT Call
 ```anylog
 broker = driver.cloudmqtt.com
 port = 18785